tenforwardconsulting/crantastic/README.md

 Then you can run `rake solr:reindex` from the folder where you have the crantastic source code.

+#### Solr on Production

+If you need to restart solr on production, ssh in as crantastic to crantastic.org and do this:

+    cd ~/acts_as_solr/solr
+    nohup java -jar start.jar &

+After that, you can exit the ssh session.

 ### R package

 There is a R package for crantastic that lives in its own branch in the Git